Spope/Bookmarks/README.md

 If bower ask which version of Angular you want, pick the 1.0.8.

 ##Configuration
-The only thing to configure right now is the MySQL connection.
+The only thing to configure is the MySQL connection.

 * Duplicate the **server/config/config.js.dist** and rename it to **config.js**
 * Set your parameters into that file